sayar/fabrikate-kafka-sample/README.md

 Browse to `localhost:3000/dashboard/import`.

-There are three dashboards [Kafka, Kafka Connect and Zookeeper Metrics] included in the `dashboards/` folder.
+There are six dashboards [Kafka, Kafka Connect, Zookeeper Metrics, Portworx Node, Portworx Volume, and Portworx Cluster] included in the `dashboards/` folder.
 You can either copy paste the content of the json files or use the "Upload .json File".